 "You can get an Oregon non-resident CHL by applying online."

 Oregon has no statewide non-resident CHL program.
-The only pathway for out-of-state applicants is the contiguous-state waiver under ORS 166.291(8), which is discretionary per sheriff and limited to residents of Washington, Idaho, Nevada, and California who can demonstrate a compelling need.
+The only pathway for out-of-state applicants is the sheriff’s discretionary residency waiver under ORS 166.291(8) for residents of contiguous states who can demonstrate a compelling business interest or other legitimate demonstrated need.

 "A basic online firearms safety course satisfies Oregon's training requirement."